Paulinos739/DrawingClassifiers/README.md

-# Architectural Drawing Classification through ML
+# Automated Architectural Drawing Classification

 This docker image builds an API to categorize architectural drawings with Convolutional Neural Networks through an HTTP Port.